Hope Without Commitment

 After meetings are over, many attendees will stick around to talk or even head to another location to hang out.
 For those just entering recovery, this can be intimidating.
 Some even worry that being around people who have used could lead to them backsliding.
 However, these groups are centered around addicts helping other addicts, and it is advisable for those just getting started to socialize and develop bonds with those in the same situation.

 The 12 Steps of NA Meetings

 When it comes to Narcotics Anonymous, there are not rules per se.
-However, there are 12 traditions that guide the meetings and the behaviors of those participating in them.
-These can be summarized as follows:
+Some groups of the organization support the 12 traditions that guide the meetings and the behaviors of those participating in them.
+However, not every NA group follows them.

 - The focus is on the common welfare of all NA members, with the understanding that personal recovery depends on the unity of the group.

 - Those who lead meetings are servants who do not govern and are subject to a higher power.

 - Participation is contingent on a desire to stop using.

 - All Narcotics Anonymous groups are granted autonomy in their decisions and actions as long as it does not impact the organization as a whole.